How Distracted Driving Affects Car Insurance

 Anyone can lose their focus behind the wheel.
 But some groups are more prone to taking their eyes off the road than others.
 According to the Centers for Disease Control and Prevention (CDC), young people are at the highest risk of driving distracted.
 A 2019 CDC survey of high school students revealed that 39% of kids who drove in the past 30 days admitted to texting or checking their email while operating a motor vehicle.

-There are probably many reasons why younger motorists or new drivers carry the most risk of engaging in this unsafe behavior.
+There are probably many reasons why younger motorists or first-time drivers carry the most risk of engaging in this unsafe behavior.
 But inexperience is the most likely.
 The CDC reports that, in 2019, a larger percentage of drivers aged 15 to 20 were distracted than those older than 21.
 Without years of driving, teens may think they have enough time to glance at their phones or talk to friends, not realizing how much can happen in just a few seconds.

 Distracted Drivers Pay More for Coverage